gamzeaslan/Customer_Churn_Analysis_App/README.md

 ![alt text](https://github.com/gamzeaslan/Customer_Churn_Analysis_App/blob/main/class_report.png "Classification Report")

 # APP
 * Since it performs many operations through the parameters entered during the application, I created a file called Module.py that contains all the methods that perform these operations.
-And this library is imported into the app application, and the entered data is processed to be converted into a format suitable for the model.
+And this library is imported into the app application, and the entered data is processed to be converted into a format suitable for the model
 ![alt text](https://github.com/gamzeaslan/Customer_Churn_Analysis_App/blob/main/app.png "App")